1587/speaking-exam/00-part2.md

 ```
 The picture is taken on the street.
 There are 2 people in this picture.
-On the right side, a man with a blue shirt is opening the door of the car.
+On the right side, a man with a white shirt is opening the door of a car.
 On the left side, a woman is squatting/crouching on the side of a bicycle.
 Looks like she's locking her bike.
 In the background of the picture, we can see another 2 cars and many trees.